http://www.youtube.com/p/803D9A25ACD22923?hl=en_US&fs=1

 5. Use keywords not only in your title, but in that handy keyword box YouTube has you fill in.
 Be specific, often using multiple words or even short sentences as keywords if you think people will be searching for that exact phrase or sentence.
 If you have a video on how to play the harmonic underwater, if you just put “harmonica” and “underwater” your video will appear on all searches for “harmonic” or “underwater” but because they are popular phrases, your video could be at the very bottom.
 If your keywords are “harmonica underwater” and “playing harmonica under water” your video is more likely to be number one on the list for when people search those.
 You may also want to include things like “strange talents” and “weird instrument.”
 Also use keywords in the description, but avoid key word stuffing.

 6. Don’t make the description too short (or too long for that matter).
-Include any relevant links.
+Include any relevant links, the most important “above the fold”.
 Ask them to subscribe.

 7. You can even embed a little “subscribe” or “click to subscribe” button into your video once you’ve uploaded it, so it will actually show up on your screen.
 Some people like to pick out something that is talked about and focus on that to get people to either subscribe or thumbs-up their video.
 (The thumbs up gives the video a better rating and gives it a chance at being featured on YouTube’s front page or at least being higher on the searches, so you might want to ask your viewers to do this if they are not ready to commit to subscribing.)
 For example, if in part of the video you talk about zombie caribou, you might embed a little thing that says “Click thumbs up if you like zombie caribou!”